BANGAUTOGLASS

 Comprehensive auto insurance typically covers glass damage, including broken door windows resulting from road debris, vandalism, or break-ins.
 Whether your policy covers the full replacement cost or requires a deductible depends on the specific terms of your coverage.
 On a higher-value vehicle like the Spyder, it's worth reviewing your policy's comprehensive coverage details before assuming what will or won't be covered.

 If you haven't started an insurance claim before contacting us, Bang AutoGlass can assist you with the claim process — walking you through what information you'll typically need and how the process works with your provider.
-We don't file the claim on your behalf, but we can make sure you're not navigating it alone.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 One practical note for Spyder owners: because correct replacement glass for this vehicle may come at a higher cost than a comparable domestic or high-volume import vehicle, confirming your coverage details before scheduling is a good first step.
 The factors that affect the total price of this service include the rarity of the glass, whether any regulator hardware needs replacement, and the complexity of the door panel and alignment work involved.